 Labor & Employment Law

-- Bond Transactions: Provided legal services on 42 discrete City bond transactions totaling approximately $17.7 billion to fund City capital projects.
+- Bond Transactions: Provided legal services on 77 discrete City bond transactions totaling approximately $24.1 billion to fund or refinance City capital projects.

-- Property Assessed Clean Energy Retrofits Program: Worked with other City agencies to establish the PACE program, a financing vehicle that offers commercial building owners up to 100-percent funding for energy efficiency and renewable energy.
+- Property Assessed Clean Energy Retrofits (PACE) Program: Worked with other City agencies to establish the PACE program, a financing vehicle that offers commercial building owners up to 100 percent funding for energy efficiency and renewable energy.
 The owners would repay the funding through quarterly property assessments incorporated in the property's City property tax bill.

 Special Federal Litigation

-- Trial Success: Continued Special Fed's Trial Initiative success; tried 43 cases in the calendar year, with win a rate of 83% (if including a $1 verdict).
+- Trial Success: Continued Special Fed's Trial Initiative success; tried 42 cases in the calendar year, with win a rate of 84 percent.

 Tax & Bankruptcy Litigation

-- Motion Practice Accomplishments: Achieved another successful year for Tort motion practice in FY 2018.
-With over 7,000 new cases commenced, it's critical that dispositive motions to dismiss are pursued.
-Approximately 1,725 affirmative dispositive motions were made and, of those decided, the Division secured a 70-percent win rate.
+- Motion Practice Accomplishments: Achieved another successful year for Tort motion practice in FY 2019.
+(Note: Stats are compiled through the financial year.)
+With over 7,400 new cases commenced, it's critical that dispositive motions to dismiss are pursued.
+Approximately 1,363 affirmative dispositive motions were made and, of those decided, the Division secured a 75-percent win rate.

-- Medicare Reporting: Continued a "platinum standard of practice" via the Medicare Compliance and Recovery Unit regarding Medicare reporting and reimbursement.
-MCRU has collected more than $2.3 million in Medicare reimbursements in 2018, for a grand total of $15.8 million since 2011.
+- Medicare Reporting: Continued a "platinum standard of practice" via the Medicare Compliance and Recovery Unit regarding Medicare (MCRU) reporting and reimbursement.
+MCRU has collected more than $2.2 million in Medicare reimbursements in 2019, for a grand total of $18 million collected since 2011.
 This included no judgments entered against the City for non-payment of Medicare settlements.

-- Revenue Achievements: Recovered revenue of almost $9.8 million this year, accomplished through third-party lines, arbitration and reimbursement through the State Second Injury Fund.
+- Archived revenue recovery of $10.9 million asserting third party liens, intercompany transfer arbitration and reimbursement through the State Second injury Fund.